wulechuan/wulechuan-js-generate-html-via-markdown/文档/说明书/en-US/ReadMe.md

             shouldUseUnminifiedVersionOfInternalCSS: false,
             shouldUseUnminifiedVersionOfInternalJavascriptIfAny: false,

+            /*
-            htmlTagLanguage: '', // By default it's an empty string.
+                By default it's an empty string.
                 This means `'zh-hans-CN'` is used, according to the `begin.html`.
+            */
+            产出之HTML文件之HTML标签之语言属性之取值: '',

+            /*
-            htmlTitleString: '', // By default it's an empty string.
+                By default it's an empty string.
                 This means to extract content of the first met <h1/> as the content of the <title/> tag.
+            */
+            htmlTitleString: '',

             internalCSSFileNameOfTheme:        'wulechuan-styles-for-html-via-markdown.default--no-toc.min.css',
             internalCSSFileNameOfThemeWithTOC: 'wulechuan-styles-for-html-via-markdown.default--with-toc.min.css',